solldavid/TwistPy/docs/source/installation.rst

     git pull

-If that does not work for some reason (e.g. the `TwistPy` repository has been force pushed to, local changes, ...) please do the following (**All your local changes will be deleted!**):
+If that does not work for some reason (e.g. the `TwistPy` repository has seen local changes, ...) please do the following

 .. code-block:: bash

     git fetch origin main
     git reset --hard origin/main

+.. warning:: All your local changes will be deleted!

 If the `TwistPy` dependencies changed, just run